w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="start" %}

-### Topic: Cues
+### Topic: Orientation Cues

 {% include excol.html type="middle" %}

-Explain how people with disabilities perceive where they are in the page and in the content through text and visual cues.
+Explain how people with disabilities orient on web pages and applications using text and visual cues, including focus indicators, as well as spacing and grouping to communicate regions.
 Present strategies to plan for the inclusion of such cues early in the visual design phase.

 #### Learning Outcomes for Topic